 Harry wasn't sure what had brought this around but felt that it helped him show that not all Slytherins were evil gits.
 Just some of them.
 Harry was debating bringing it up, just to prove a point, but decided it probably wouldn't be worth it.
 Which was when Hermione helpfully brought it up for him.

 "For goodness sakes, Harry!
 One good day does not make up for the last six years!"

-"No, it doesn't.
-But it does prove that he is not quite the same person we all thought."
+"No. It doesn't."
+Hermione looked at him in shock, clearly she hadn't been expecting that, "But it does prove that he is not quite the same person we always thought."

-"Wait, if he says 'no' you dye yours."
+Ron laughed again, "Wait, if he says 'no' you dye yours."

 "Fine by me."

 That said, Harry stood and Ron turned back to his dinner, still chuckling softly to himself.
 Walking over to the Slytherin table seemed to be gossip worthy, judging by the whispers in the hall anyway.
 Harry was more than willing to confront the blonde, but at the same time, he was more than a little apprehensive.

 If the blonde turned him down then he basically lost all hope of ever convincing his friends that the Slytherins deserved a chance.
 In the meantime, he also had a favor to ask of the blonde, so hopefully this would give him an opportunity to ask about that.
 By the time Harry had made it over to the Slytherin table, stopping behind Malfoy, the entire Hall had gone silent.
 Everyone knew about their rivalry and were very interested to see the inevitable fight.

 "Potter."
 The blonde greeted him with a dry tone, never taking his eyes from his plate.